Treadgold/Advent_2023/README.md

 ### Prerequisites

 - Python 3.10 or above
-- Any additional libraries (if used) are listed in `requirements.txt`
+- Any additional libraries (if used) can be installes with conda env create -f environment.yml conda activate torch-latest pip install -m `requirements.txt`

 ### Installation